Rafael López (illustrator and artist)

+In 2023 he created a Google Doodle celebrating the life of trailblazing Mexican American media pioneer and civil rights activist Raoul A. Cortez who gave a voice and presence to Latinos through radio and television.

 The artist was selected by the Obama/Biden campaign to create two official posters at Artists for Obama in an effort to secure the pivotal Latino vote in key swing states.

 Education

 In Mexico City, López attended the Manuel Bartolome Cossio, an experimental Freinet school where he began drawing and painting at an early age.
 He attended after school workshops there in photography, painting, puppet making, carpentry, ceramics, tablas huicholas and theatre.
 In school he was able to study classical music and also learned to play a variety of folkloric instruments including the quena, guitar and drums taught by members of Los Folkloristas.
 Music is a prominent theme found in his illustrations, books and postal stamps.
 Both his parents were architects and professors at UNAM.
 As a child, he often visited the flea market with his father looking for used books and the family had a large collection that lined the walls of their home from floor to ceiling.
 López regularly traveled by metro over an hour to visit the library, immersed himself in books, especially art books and grew up with a fascination for images from a variety of cultures.
 The illustrator describes Mexico as a place where there are hundreds of myths and legends as well as 67 native languages.
 This early exposure to diversity and storytelling shaped his thinking.
 When he was 10 years old, his parents sent him to Exeter, England to live with Mexican-born conceptual and performance artist Felipe Ehrenberg.
 There he explored drawing and learned to make books and use a printing press.
 His first book was an illustrated journal where he recorded his experiences to share with his family.
 In 1982, he left Mexico to study illustration at the ArtCenter College of Design, in Los Angeles where he graduated with a Bachelor of Fine Arts degree in Illustration.